drug-design/course/docs/chapters/structure-based-design.md

 #### Flap of the HIV-1 Protease

-An interesting feature of the structure is the "flap region" in each chain that arches over the active site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/flap-hiv-1-protease-f8cb45ef'><i class='fa fa-play' aria-hidden='true'></i></button>An interesting feature of the structure is the "flap region" in each chain that arches over the active site.
 Relative to the free enzyme, the complex exhibits backbone movements as the flap regions close jaw-like over the substrate.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer